Ideals in enveloping algebras of affine Kac-Moody algebras: Introduction

-Our results have useful applications to representation theory.
+As an immediate consequence of Theorem~\ref{ithm:U} we compute the annihilators of a large class of representations of $L$, and in particular for {\em all} nontrivial integrable highest weight representations of $L$: we show these annilators are all centrally generated. \begin{theorem} Let $N$ be a nonzero representation of $L$ so that $(c-\lambda)N=0$ for some $\lambda \neq 0$.
+Then $\ann_{U(L)}(N) = (c-\lambda)$.
+In particular, if $M$ is a nontrivial integrable highest weight represention of $L$ with central character $\lambda$, then $\ann_{U(L)}(M) = (c-\lambda)$. \end{theorem} \begin{proof} Theorem~\ref{ithm:U}(1) shows that $(c-\lambda)$ is a maximal ideal of $U(L)$.
+The second statement is an immediate consequence, since nontrivial highest weight representations of $L$ have nontrivial central character. \end{proof} Theorem~\ref{ithm:annihilator} extends Vyjayanthi Chari's well-known calculation of the annihilators of Verma modules for infinite-dimensional symmetrisable Kac-Moody algebras \cite{Chari}.
 To our knowledge, no annihilator of a (nontrivial) integrable highest weight representation of an affine algebra has been known until now.
-However, Theorem~\ref{ithm:U} allows us to compute the annihilators of {\em all} nontrivial integrable highest weight representations of $L$: we show they are all centrally generated. \begin{theorem}[Corollary~\ref{cor:highestweight}] Let $L$ be an affine Kac-Moody algebra and let $M$ be a nontrivial integrable highest weight represention of $L$ with central character $\lambda$.
-Then $\ann_{U(L)}(M) = (c-\lambda)$. \end{theorem} This extends Vyjayanthi Chari's well-known calculation of the annihilators of Verma modules for infinite-dimensional symmetrisable Kac-Moody algebras \cite{Chari}.

-Our investigation was partially motivated by work of Natalia Iyudu and the second author \cite{IS}, showing that the analogue of Theorem~\ref{ithm:U} holds for the Virasoro Lie algebra: central quotients of the enveloping algebra of the Virasoro algebra have just-infinite growth.
+Our investigation was partially motivated by work of Natalia Iyudu and the second author \cite{IS}, showing that the analogue of Theorem~\ref{ithm:U}(0) holds for the Virasoro Lie algebra: central quotients of the enveloping algebra of the Virasoro algebra have just-infinite growth.
 (See \cite[Theorem~1.2]{IS}.)
 Affine Kac-Moody algebras (more precisely, their derived subalgebras) and the Virasoro algebra are both central extensions of a graded simple Lie algebra of linear growth, and their representation theory is related through the Sugawara construction.
 It is thus natural to ask whether results for the Virasoro algebra can be extended to cover affine algebras.
 However, affine algebras are much more commutative than the Virasoro algebra, where the centralisers of elements are in general finite-dimensional (in fact two-dimensional); thus, naively, two-sided ideals in their enveloping algebras are smaller.
 It is surprising to find that the two-sided structure of their enveloping algebras is similarly constrained.